a-t-x-m/metrics/README.md

 Type: `boolean`
 Default: `true`

-Sends an event to Google Analystics whenever a command provided by your package is invoked.
+Dispatches an event to Google Analystics whenever a command provided by your package is invoked.

 #### consentSetting